 King David I of Scotland (1124-1153) made Cadzow a Royal Barony in the 12th century.

-The Cadzow family name has a number of alternate spellings, such as Cadyhow, Caidyoth, Cadiou, Cadzhowe, Cadioche, Cadioch, as found in various records by family history buffs.
-Click here for some historical snippets we have found about Cadzow and other Cadzow names.
+The Cadzow family name has a number of alternate spellings, such as Cadyhow, Caidyoth, Cadiou, Cadzhowe, Cadioche, Cadioch, as found in various records by Nigel Cadzow.
+He put together some historical snippets about Cadzow and other Cadzow-related names.

-Today, the Cadzow family occupies homes in every corner of the earth, including their homeland in Scotland.
-Click here to view information about today’s Cadzow families and links to several Cadzows on the net.
+Today, Cadzow family members occupy homes in every corner of the earth, including their homeland in Scotland.

-- Visit the Cadzow Family Genealogy Forum at Genealogy.com.
-Read and contribute.
-Go there now…
+- Read and contribute to the Cadzow Family Genealogy Forum at Genealogy.com.

-- Cindy’s list is well-recognized on the web as a portal to many genealogical sites.
-Go…
+- Cindy’s List is well-recognized on the web as a portal to many genealogical sites.

 - Finding your ancestors in Scotland before 1855